Canna Lily Pests: How To Control Pests On Canna Lily Plants

 Neem Oil

-Neem oil is one of the best treatments out there.
-Not only is it all-natural, but it’s safe for most plants and highly effective – if you don’t mind it taking a little longer to see results.
+Neem oil for lilies is one of the best treatments out there.
+Not only is it all-natural, but it’s safe for most plants and highly effective – if you don’t mind, it takes a little longer to see results.

-There are two primary methods for applying neem oil to canna lilies: foliar sprays and soil soaks.
+There are two primary methods for applying neem oil on canna lily: foliar sprays and soil soaks.

 Neem is not only an effective insecticide, killing over 90 different species; it can also help combat root rot and many microbial or fungal infections.